 So here are two more videos to show you how to import a pre-made layout, but this time via the Divi visual builder:

 In this first version, you activate the visual builder and choose the option "choose a premade layout" (the middle one).

-In this case it's easy, the layouts screen appears and you just have to make your choice.
+In this case it's easy, the layout screen appears and you just have to make your choice.

-On the other hand, if for some reason, you didn't choose the option to import a layout from the beginning, you can still do it using the icons at the bottom of the screen as you can see in the video above.
+However, if for some reason you didn't choose the option to import a layout from the beginning, you can still do so using the icons at the bottom of the screen as you can see in the video above.

-4 - How to export a Divi layout?
+4 - How do I export a Divi layout?

 In some cases, you may need to export a layout you have designed, either to keep it or to use it in another site...

-With the Divi Builderit's as easy as importing.
+With the Divi BuilderThis is also possible and is as simple as importing.

 Here's how to do it: